kjuu0/ucsb-ersp-2022-research-log/LOG.md

 - [x] Finish first pass of reading/understanding/taking notes the intro material that Ishtiyaque provided

 ### Accomplishments

+#### Friday, 10/08 (0.5 hours)

+- Met with the team and discussed which topics we should do more research into

+#### Wednesday, 10/06 (1 hour)

+- Attended research meeting & got more context on the possible projects

 #### Tuesday, 10/05 (4 hours)